Copyright Alternative in Small-Claims Enforcement Act of 2020: Legislative history

-Representative Hakeem Jeffries (D-NY) introduced the CASE Act in 2016 and 2017.
+Representative Hakeem Jeffries (D-New York) introduced the CASE Act in 2016 and 2017.
 The House Committee on the Judiciary held a legislative hearing on the 2017 version of bill on September 27, 2018.

-Judy Chu (D-CA) and Lamar Smith (R-TX) introduced similar legislation on December 8, 2016, titled the Fairness for American Small Creators Act.
+Judy Chu (D-California) and Lamar Smith (R-Texas) introduced similar legislation on December 8, 2016, titled the Fairness for American Small Creators Act.

-The CASE Act of 2019 was introduced on May 1, 2019, in the U.S. House of Representatives (H.R.
-2426) by Representatives Hakeem Jeffries (D-NY) and Doug Collins (R-GA); and for the first time in the Senate (S. 1273) by Senators John Kennedy (R-LA), Thom Tillis (R-NC), Dick Durbin (D-IL), and Mazie Hirono (D-HI).
-Original House co-sponsors include: House Committee on the Judiciary Chairman Jerry Nadler (D-NY) and House Committee on the Judiciary Intellectual Property Subcommittee Chairman Hank Johnson (D-GA), as well as Martha Roby (R-AL), Judy Chu (D-CA), Ben Cline (R-VA), Ted Lieu (D-CA), and Brian Fitzpatrick (R-PA).
+The CASE Act of 2019 was introduced on May 1, 2019, in the House of Representatives (H.R.
+2426) by Representatives Hakeem Jeffries (D-NY) and Doug Collins (R-GA); and for the first time in the Senate (S. 1273) by Senators John Kennedy (R-Louisiana), Thom Tillis (R-North Carolina), Dick Durbin (D-Illinois), and Mazie Hirono (D-Hawaii).
+Original House co-sponsors include: House Committee on the Judiciary Chairman Jerry Nadler (D-NY) and House Committee on the Judiciary Intellectual Property Subcommittee Chairman Hank Johnson (D-Georgia), as well as Martha Roby (R-Alabama), Judy Chu (D-California), Ben Cline (R-Virginia), Ted Lieu (D-California), and Brian Fitzpatrick (R-Pennsylvania).

 On October 22, 2019, the House passed H.R.
 2426 by a vote of 410-6.
 Fifteen Members of Congress did not vote.
-The six "no" votes were: Justin Amash (I-MI), Warren Davidson (R-OH), Greg Gianforte (R-MT), Trent Kelly (R-MS), Thomas Massie (R-KY), and Ralph Norman (R-SC).
+The six "no" votes were: Justin Amash (I-Michigan), Warren Davidson (R-Ohio), Greg Gianforte (R-Montana), Trent Kelly (R-Mississippi), Thomas Massie (R-Kentucky), and Ralph Norman (R-South Carolina).

 On September 12, 2019, the Senate Committee on the Judiciary approved the measure without amendment.

 The CASE Act, along with the Trademark Modernization Act and the Protecting Lawful Streaming Act introduced by Senator Thom Tillis that would make commercial streaming of certain types of copyrighted content qualify as a felony crime, were passed as part of the Consolidated Appropriations Act, 2021 on December 21, 2020.
 Trump signed the bill into law on December 27, 2020.

 The Copyright Office issued its final ruling on how the CASE Act would be implemented under the law were issued in March 2022, with Copyright Claims Board available to hear cases starting June 16, 2022.